 “Know your audience” is great advice for actors, musicians and other performance artists.

 For those of you working in organizations, “know your audience” is bad advice because it sends the wrong message.
+It’s too easy to interpret the phrase as follows: “You’re a performer on stage entertaining people sitting passively in the audience.”

 As another saying goes, you want to be much more granular in your approach.
 You want to know the specific individuals you’re talking with before you start a conversation or give a presentation.
 Keep in mind, there’s a good chance you know many of them personally, which should make it easier for you to decide the best way to tailor your message for them.